 GUEST WRITER: Tracy Swan, director of Visual Production at Macy’s, Inc.Spotlight

-Our company’s commitment to creating a more sustainable environment is reflected in the inspiring work of our Macy’s Go Green Employee Resource Group (ERG).
-We’re collecting the inspiring moments from Macy’s volunteers around the country.
-From coast to coast, here’s what you did to make Earth Week just a little more green.
+Our commitment to creating a more sustainable environment is reflected in the inspiring work of our Go Green Employee Resource Groups (ERGs).
+From coast to coast, here’s what you did to make Earth Week 2017 just a little more green.

 At Macy’s, we’re dedicated to giving back to our local communities.
 In celebration of the 20th anniversary of our company’s annual Bag Hunger campaign, we went to you, our associates and readers, and asked what giving back means to you.